kartoza/TheKartozaHandbook/docs/src/gis/cartography/cartography-guidelines.md

 18. Surpise and delight your user.
 19. There is no such thing as cheating, only finding creative solutions to your problems.
 20. Whenever possible, do things for the user.
+21. Do not ever underestimate your capabilities to overcome any problem; if there is a will, there surely is a way! (credit: Namrata Karki)

 ## Choosing a Coordinate Reference System for your map